benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 [^hiring-authority]: Technically speaking, most members of 18F are full time government employees (FTEs) hired under "direct hire" hiring authority for non-competed positions.
 That means that they are term-limited to two years, with an option to renew for two more, but when you're attracting 20- or 30-somethings, 2-4 years is a non-negligible percent of a technologist's life, and very possibly a plurality of their professional career.

-[^look-out]: While certainly splitting hairs, as we're all on the same team, there's already indication that OSTP's broader IT modernization efforts, and yes, even 18Fs, are being branded as part of the USDS portfolio (see e.g. the staffers listed on the public-facing USDS page).
+[^look-out]: While certainly splitting hairs, there's already indication that OSTP's broader IT modernization efforts, and yes, even 18Fs, are being branded as part of the USDS portfolio (see e.g. the staffers listed on the public-facing USDS page).